NIAEFEUP/uni/README.md

 ## Contributing

 We highly value community contributions, which can be submitted via a pull request.
-Please be aware, though, that a university account is necessary to utilize the majority of the app's functionalities.
+See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for the full workflow, PR checklist, and other details.